Configure a Docker Installation to Use CA Bundle

 - APM URL (if applicable)

-- Copy the docker run command and add the following environment variables and volume to the docker run command (NOTE: The bold portion below is the only part that can change):
+- Copy the docker run command and add the following environment variables and volume to the docker run command

 - The full docker run command will look like the following: